DevSCNinja/tendermint/docs/rfc/rfc-006-abci-transport.md

 > There is no fixed format for this section, but ideally changes to this
 > section should be updated before merging to reflect any discussion that took
 > place on the PR that made those changes.

+- Cheap low-bandwidth server-to-client calls: Server maintains two new methods:

+  * GetTask blocks indefinitely until the server has a request for the client or is about to terminate.
+It returns a request or an error.
+A request is bundled with a unique identifier (taskID).

+  * FinishTask delivers a client response to a server task, providing the original taskID and the response.
+This method does not block beyond delivery.